Prepare to Get Hired.

 This fast-paced spot-the-difference game assesses your attention to detail.
 Players with high Robot Inspector scores take care to ensure that work is accurate, catch and correct their own mistakes, and consistently communicate clearly.

 This quick memory game tests your information retention.
-High scores in Expert Witness mean that what you learn doesn’t go in one ear and out the other — you’re able to quickly process and recall information.
+High scores in Fast Friends mean that what you learn doesn’t go in one ear and out the other — you’re able to quickly process and recall information.

 This game packs a one-two punch of cognitive assessment: Mumble Jumble explores your verbal ability and your spatial reasoning all at once.
 Strong spatial reasoning skills highlight how well you can absorb and apply new information and apply it to the situation.

 This simple game examines your mental math skills.
+You won’t have access to a calculator during the test, so it’s a good idea to keep your mental math skills sharp.
 High scores indicate a player with strong mathematic abilities; mathematically-minded employees have strong problem-solving abilities and are able to analyze and interpret data more easily.

 Infruition is designed to measure your logical thinking, along with a neat little thing called your Approximate Number Sense (ANS) – the ability to estimate without actually counting.
 A person’s ANS is directly correlated with higher-level math skills.
+Estimation can come in handy when trying to work through complicated math problems quickly.
 Players who score highly in Infruition are likely to have robust critical thinking and problem-solving skills.

 Want to get a better idea of the kinds of quantitative question you’ll see on an aptitude test?
 Take a look at our our math-focused CCAT test prep guide to better understand the kinds of questions you’ll see and how to solve them, plus understanding how JobFlare games help sharpen your core skills before the test.